Gone with the Wind (1939)

 - A horse in obvious distress is beaten with a whip.

-- Hell is used to refer to the place several times, and Clark Gable also says at one point "damn Yankees", which most people tend to forget, because the famous line is the most memorable and perhaps overshadows it.
+- Hell is used to refer to the place several times, and Clark Gable also says at one point "damn Yankees".

 - One use of "damn" in the classic line "Frankly my dear, I don't give a damn."
 (It was shocking at the time it was originally released.)